-The first thing that most people think of when they think of domestic abuse is likely be verbal abuse and physical assault.
-However, research shows that financial abuse occurs just as frequently as other types of abuse in unhealthy marriages.
-In fact, according to a study conducted by the Centers for Financial Security, 99 percent of domestic violence cases also involved financial abuse.
+The first thing that most people think of when they think of domestic abuse is likely to be verbal abuse and physical assault.
+But research shows that financial abuse is just as common in unhealthy marriages as other kinds of abuse.
+In fact, a study by the Centers for Financial Security found that financial abuse was a part of 99 percent of domestic violence cases.
 Furthermore, financial abuse in marriage is frequently the first manifestation of dating violence and domestic abuse.
 As a result, understanding how to spot financial abuse in a marriage is critical to your safety and security.

 What is Financial Abuse in Marriage

 Controlling a victim’s ability to acquire, use, and maintain financial resources is an example of financial abuse in marriage.
 Those who have been financially harmed may be unable to work.
 Their own money may also be restricted or stolen by the abuser.
 They also rarely have complete access to money and other resources.
 When they do have money, they are frequently required to account for every penny spent.

 Overall, the types of financial abuse vary depending on the situation.
 An abuser may use subtle tactics such as manipulation at times, whereas other abusers may be more overt, demanding, and intimidating.

 The consequences of financial abuse in marriage are frequently devastating.
 Victims feel inadequate and insecure as a result of the emotional abuse that comes with financial abuse.
 They must also forego food and other necessities due to a lack of funds.

 Financial abuse in marriage exposes victims to physical abuse and violence in the short term.
 It is extremely difficult to plan for safety if you do not have access to money, credit cards, or other financial assets.